bjin/mpv-prescalers/README.md

 # Which variant of RAVU should I use?

-TLDR: Use `ravu-lite-r{2,3}.hook` if you are using integrated GPU or care about performance/battery usage, but still want some improvement with minimal cost.
-Use `ravu-r{3,4}-rgb.hook` if you could live with higher GPU usage, and wish to find an idiot-proof setting.

-`ravu` and `ravu-lite` upscale only luma plane (of a YUV video), which means chroma planes will be handled by `--cscale` later. `ravu-lite` should be faster, and it introduces no half-pixel offset.
-The quality (and also performance) of `ravu-lite-rN` should roughly be same as `ravu-r(N-0.5)` (so `ravu-lite-r3` could be considered `ravu-r2.5`).
+`ravu` and `ravu-lite` upscale only luma plane (of a YUV video), which means chroma planes will be handled by `--cscale` later. `ravu-lite` is faster and sharper.
+It also introduces no half pixel offset.

 `ravu-yuv` and `ravu-rgb` upscale video after all planes are merged.
 This happens after `--cscale` (or other chroma prescaler) is applied. `ravu-yuv` assumes YUV